fhiyo/jekyll-experiment/_drafts/neta.md

 - pythonのEllipsis, NotImplementedの定数について [3.
 Built-in Constants](https://docs.python.org/3/library/constants.html)

 - kernelとuserlandについて
+[What's the difference of the Userland vs the Kernel? \[duplicate\]](https://unix.stackexchange.com/questions/137820/whats-the-difference-of-the-userland-vs-the-kernel)
+> userland is what the daemon does (or can do) when interacting with the operating systems ressouces (I/O, network, memory, cpu time).
+Those ressources are hidden from the process in the kernel space.

 - centosでgdbを使うときは`debuginfo-install glibc libgcc libstdc++`をする必要がある [issing separate debuginfos, use: debuginfo-install glibc-2.12-1.47.el6_2.9.i686 libgcc-4.4.6-3.el6.i686 libstdc++-4.4.6-3.el6.i686](https://stackoverflow.com/questions/10389988/missing-separate-debuginfos-use-debuginfo-install-glibc-2-12-1-47-el6-2-9-i686)